-Baron \b(a)-ron\ as a boys' name is pronounced BARE-an.
+Baron [baron] as a boys' name is pronounced BARE-an.
 It is of Old German and Old English origin, and the meaning of Baron is "young warrior".
 A title of nobility, along the lines of Earl and Duke, used as a given name.
 In England, a baron was the lowest rank of hereditary peerage that entitles the holder to serve in the House of Lords.
 It is rare to find such nobility names in countries where there is an official aristocracy.
 Also the Hebrew phrase "Bar Aaron", meaning "son of Aaron".

-Baron is an uncommon given name for males but a very popular last name for both adults and children (#2239 out of 88799, Top 3%).
+Baron is an uncommon given name for males but a very popular last name for both adults and children (#2152 out of 150436, Top 1%).
 (2000 U.S. Census)

-Baron was first listed in 1950-1959 and reached its apex position of #897 in the U.S. then, but is not found in the list currently.
-(Top 1000 Baby Names Records, 2014)
+Baron was first listed in 1940-1949 and reached its apex position of #784 in the U.S. in the 1960s, and is at #1323 presently.
+(Top Baby Names, 2015)

-Baron is alike in pronunciation to Beyron, Biren, Byran, Byren and Byron▼.
-Other suggested similar baby names are Aaron▲, Baram, Bardon, Barna, Barni, Barny, Barton▼, Bern, Biron, Born, Bran, Bren, Brion, Bron, Brown▼, Bryn, Bryon▼, Buiron, Burn, Byrn, Byrom, Caron, Daron▼, Faron, Garon, Haron, Jaron▼, Laron and Taron.
+Baron is alike in pronunciation to Berwin, Berwyn, Beyren, Beyron, Biren, Byran, Byren and Byron▼.
+Other suggested similar names are Aaron, Baram, Bardon, Barna, Barni, Barny, Barton, Bern, Biron, Born, Bran, Bren, Brion, Bron, Brown, Bryn, Bryon▼, Buiron, Burn, Byrn, Byrom, Caron, Daron, Faron, Garon, Haron, Jaron▼, Laron and Taron.
 These names tend to be more frequently used than Baron.See names in meaning and etymology.